FlagOpen/FlagEmbedding/README.md

 We used the AdamW optimizer and the learning rate is 1e-5.
 The temperature for contrastive loss is 0.01.

-Besides, we add instruction to the query for s2p(short query to long passage) retrieval task in the training (add nothing to passages).
+Besides, we add an instruction to the query for s2p(short query to long passage) retrieval tasks in the training (add nothing to passages).
 For English, the instruction is `Represent this sentence for searching relevant passages: `;
 For Chinese, the instruction is `为这个句子生成表示以用于检索相关文章：`.
-In the evaluation, the instruction should be added for queries in retrieval task, not be added for other tasks.
+At evaluation, the instruction should be added for queries in the retrieval task, but not be added for other tasks.
-Noted that the instruction is not needed for passages.
+Note that the instruction is not needed for passages.

 The finetune script is accessible in this repository: [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding/blob/master/FlagEmbedding/baai_general_embedding/README.md).
 You can easily finetune your model with it.